-

 José Castiella

-Fake anima, 2021 oil and acrylic on linen
+Fake anima, 2021oil and acrylic on linen

 40x30cm